Aashiqui 2: Plot

 Aarohi attempts to rehabilitate Rahul, sacrificing her singing career in doing so.
 After Saigal reminds them about their dream of Aarohi becoming a successful singer, Rahul orders her to focus on her work.
 During Aarohi's stage show, Rahul meets Kunal Basu, a journalist, backstage, where Kunal accuses him of using Aarohi for pleasure and money.
 Furious, Rahul beats up Kunal and starts drinking.
 He ends up in jail, and Aarohi comes to bail him out.
 Rahul overhears Aarohi telling Saigal that she is going to leave her career for him and is ready to give up her celebrity status because Rahul is more important to her.
 Rahul understands that he has become a burden in her life, and that leaving her is his only option to save her.
-The next day, he bids her farewell by assuring her that he will change his lifestyle, but little is she aware that he actually intends to commit suicide, which he does by jumping off a bridge.
+The next day, he assures her that he will change his lifestyle, but little does she know that he actually intends to commit suicide, which he does by jumping off a bridge.
 His death pains a number of people, including Saigal, who was otherwise insistent, just like Rahul, on Aarohi moving ahead in her career.

 Distraught by Rahul's death, Aarohi decides to leave her career but Vivek persuades her to stay.
 He reminds her that Rahul wanted her to become a successful singer and killed himself as he did not want to be a burden on her and remain an obstacle in the path of her success.
 Aarohi agrees, and returns to singing.
 Later, she signs her name as "Aarohi Rahul Jaykar" in a fan's handbook as a tribute to Rahul and her unsung desire to marry him.
 As it starts raining, she watches the couple who took her autograph sharing a romantic moment under a jacket as she and Rahul had once done.